XinghuiTao/ai_control/README.md

 ## Control
 Everything is Model-based: Model-based Cotnrol and Model-based Reinforcement Learning.

 Models are built in Matlab & Simulink.
-Experiments are run in simulator and on a real Parrot mambo drone.
+Experiments are run in simulator and on a real Parrot Mambo drone.

+### Optimal control vs Robust control
+Optimal control assumes the model is perfect while Robust control assumes the model is imperfect.
+This book focuses on Robust control applications on drones.

 ### Robust Control
+A successfully designed control system should be always able to maintain a stability and performance level in spite of uncertainties in system dynamics and/or in the working environment to a certain degree.

 #### Problems
-Disturbance signals

-Noise interference

-Unmodeled drone dynamcis

-Drone parameter variations
+Disturbance  signals / Noise interference / Unmodeled plant dynamcis / Drone parameter variations

+#### Solutions
+H∞

 # References